Please note, Children’s Week Grants are now closed for 2019.

 All applications will be reviewed against the selection criteria outlined in this document.
 All organisations that apply for funding will be notified via email of the outcome of their submission by the 13 September 2019.

 Successful applicants in receipt of a Children’s Week grant are required to submit a short post-event report including photos on their event/activity prior to Friday 29 November 2019.
-This final report must be completed using the Grant Evaluation Template and will give a summary of the outcomes, and participants in the event/activity.
+This final report must be completed using the Grant Evaluation Report Template and will give a summary of the outcomes, and participants in the event/activity.
+You are most welcome to promote your event using this Event Poster Template.
+If you choose to create your own promotional materials, you will need to incorporate all of the grant funders logos.

 Final acquittal of your grant also requires a statement of income and expenditure for the event/activity which must be certified by the authorised signatory of the organisation.
 Grant applications must clearly detail a breakdown of anticipated expenditure.
 Applicants must use the grant solely for the provision of the Children’s Week activity as detailed in their application.
 Children’s Week grants may be directed to costs such as: